dotnet/orleans/src/Documentation/Getting-Started-With-Orleans/Silos.md

 ## Cluster
 A number of silos can work together by forming an Orleans cluster.
 Orleans runtime fully automates cluster management.
 All silos use a shared membership store that is updated dynamically and helps coordinate cluster management.
 Silos learn about each others' status by reading the shared store.
 At any time, a silo can join a cluster by registering in a the shared store.
-This way the cluster can can scale-out dynamically at runtime.
+This way the cluster can scale-out dynamically at runtime.
 Orleans provides resilience and availability by removing unresponsive silos from the cluster.

 For an in-depth detailed documentation of how Orleans manages a cluster, read about [Cluster Management](/orleans/Documentation/Runtime-Implementation-Details/Cluster-Management).